Kainabru4/WIG20-Stock-Analysis/README.md

-# Sentiment-Driven Market Prediction
+# Comparative Analysis of Machine Learning Models Effectiveness in Predicting Stock Prices

-This project explores the relationship between financial sentiment and stock market movements using NLP and time-series modeling.
-It involves preprocessing textual and stock data, performing exploratory data analysis, calculating technical indicators, and building predictive models using deep learning techniques.
+This project aims to compare SVM's and LSTM's ability to correctly predict time-series data, more precisely prices of WIG20 stock index.
+It does so using different datasets and time frames.
+The prediction is based on technical idicators reflecting movement of prices and on sentiment of financial articles related to the index.
+Project involves preprocessing textual and stock data, performing exploratory data analysis, calculating technical indicators, and building predictive models using deep learning techniques as well as statistical test confirming validity of prediction.

+---

 ---